JonasDev17/qb-garages/README.md

         blipColor = 69, -- optional, defaults to 3 (Blue), numbers can be found here: https://docs.fivem.net/docs/game-references/blips/
         blipcoords = vector3(-972.66, -3005.4, 13.32), -- blip coordinates
-        job = 'police', -- optional, everyone can use it when not defined -- job = {'police', 'ambulance'), -- optional, multi job support useVehicleSpawner = true, uses the configured job vehicles, make sure to have the job attribute set! (job = 'police')                                                           <---    NEW jobGarageIdentifier = 'pd1', required when using vehicle spawner, references the JobVehicles down below, make sure this matches what you used in the JobVehicles table          <---    NEW gang = 'vagos', -- optional, same as job but for gangs, do not use both -- gang = {'vagos', 'gsf'}, -- optional, multi gang support jobVehiclesIndex = 'pd1', -- the corresponding index (JobVehicles) vehicleCategories = {'helicopter', 'plane'}, -- categories defined in VehicleCategories drawText = 'Hangar', -- the drawtext text, shown when entering the polyzone of that garage ParkingDistance = 10.0 -- Optional ParkingDistance, to override the global ParkingDistance SpawnDistance = 5.0 -- Optional SpawnDistance, to override the global SpawnDistance debug = false -- will show the polyzone and the parking spots, helpful when creating new garages.
+        job = 'police', -- optional, everyone can use it when not defined vehicleCategories = {'helicopter', 'plane'}, -- categories defined in VehicleCategories drawText = 'Hangar', -- the drawtext text, shown when entering the polyzone of that garage ParkingDistance = 10.0 -- Optional ParkingDistance, to override the global ParkingDistance SpawnDistance = 5.0 -- Optional SpawnDistance, to override the global SpawnDistance debug = false -- Optional, will show the polyzone and the parking spots, helpful when creating new garages.
 If too many garages are set to debug, it will not show all parking lots
         ExitWarpLocations: { -- Optional, Used for e.g. Boat parking, to teleport the player out of the boat to the closest location defined in the list. vector3(-807.15, -1496.86, 1.6),
             vector3(-800.17, -1494.87, 1.6),
             vector3(-792.92, -1492.18, 1.6),
             vector3(-787.58, -1508.59, 1.6),
             vector3(-794.89, -1511.16, 1.6),
             vector3(-800.21, -1513.05, 1.6),
         }
     },
 ```